June is right around the corner.

 I know it sounds harsh to start with a major “don’t do this” kind of point, but this is a huge deal.

 And no, this has nothing to do with the fact that the Amish have chosen to live a life shunning luxurious technology.

-This has everything to do with the fact that it’s fucking weird to photograph children, especially without their or their parents’ consent.
+This has everything to do with the fact that it’s weird to photograph children, especially without their or their parents’ consent.

 I — Chris, hi, nice to meet you — have lost count of all the times I’ve encountered tourists pulled off to the side of the road snapping photos of someone else’s kids on the farm, walking down the road, or otherwise minding their own damn business.